 This section will not appear if you answered "Yes" to the first Beneficiaries question.

-If you have joint bank accounts which are held as joint tenants, when you die the account will automatically pass to the other person, regardless of the provisions of your will.
-Therefore, to avoid a disappointed beneficiary, it is suggested that you only make cash gifts out of money you hold in your own name.
+If you have joint bank accounts which are held as joint tenants, when you die the account will automatically pass to the other person, whatever your will says.
+Therefore, to avoid a disappointed beneficiary, we suggest that you only make cash gifts out of money you hold in your own name.

 For each cash gift you wish to make, you will need:

 - the amount the person is to receive, e.g. £10,000;

 - whether the gift is to be free of inheritance tax;